Monday, 14 November 2016

 Paine soon became involved in the town government of Lewes and often held forth on politics at the White Hart Inn, now Hotel.
 I stayed here on my trip to Lewes a few years ago.

-Paine argued that independence was just that: common sense.
+In Common Sense, Paine argued that independence was just that.
 He avoided the formal, scholarly political discourse of the day, writing in an easy to read, punchy style that rendered politics intelligible to the average reader.
 The work converted many ordinary Americans to the idea of independence.

 At the end of 1776, Paine published a pamphlet series The American Crisis, designed to inspire sacrifice in the struggle for independence.
 It opens with some of the most famous words ever written: “These are the times that try men’s souls.”
 Washington had it read aloud to his soldiers.

 During the War for Independence, Paine served the revolutionary government in various capacities.
-It was a bumpy time for him, as he clashed with some of his fellow revolutionaries, accusing them of corruption.
+It was a bumpy time for him, as he clashed with some of his fellow revolutionaries, accusing them, with some reason, of corruption.

 Paine and Laurens succeeded in gaining funds and a French commitment to send a fleet and army to America later that year.
 The arrival of the French during Washington’s Siege of Yorktown, Virginia played a crucial role in bringing about the surrender of British forces under Lord Cornwallis in October.